ppetrovtv/pine_script_docs/source/language/Type_system.rst

 Values of *const* type are the ones that

     * do not change during the script execution
-    * their value is known (or can be calculated by compiler) at compile time
+    * their value is known (or can be calculated by a compiler) at compile time

 For example::